POM Magazine

 Jazz Montez- Jazz Jewel of Frankfurt

 Thinking of Jazz?
 Then think of Frankfurt, specifically of Jazz Montez, the club housed in a building named Montez, situated close to the river Main.
 With concerts and its own record label, Jazz Montez offers Jazz music of today: new, contemporary and brilliant.
-In an interview with Giulia Weijerman, founder and director Lorenzo Dolce explains what makes this Jazz club so special.
-Interested in the music mentioned in this article?
+In an interview with Giulia Weijerman, founder and director Lorenzo Dolce explains what makes this club so special.

 by Giulia Weijerman